A Place for Mom

 In some high cost of living areas, assisted living costs are closer to $8,000 a month, while states with a lower cost of living offer assisted living prices closer to $3,300 a month.[02]
 The prices of luxury assisted living communities and budget assisted living communities can vary greatly because of the services provided at each.
 Additionally, assisted living costs may vary by ZIP code, city, or state.

-It’s important to note that senior living costs are anticipated to continue to rise in response to inflation.
+It’s important to note that all senior living costs are anticipated to continue to rise in response to inflation.

 It’s unclear at this point if assisted living costs will continue to increase at a rate that’s higher than the inflation rate.